namijith/gcp-gke-workshop/content/_index.md

 ### Learning Objectives
 - Understand the roles of Artifactory and Xray in your software delivery life cycle (SDLC).
+- Use the JFrog CLI in your build process.
+- Use Cloud Build for your CI/CD solution.
 - Use Local, Remote and Virtual Repositories in Artifactory.
-- Publish and promote Build Info.
+- Publish artifact Build Info.
 - Scan your artifacts and builds for security vulnerabilities.

 {{% notice warning %}}